solendprotocol/liquidator/README.md

 ## Support

 PRs to improve this repo are welcomed!
-If you need help setting up your liquidator bot, feel free to post your questions in liquidator channel within [Solend's discord server](https://discord.gg/exscEFpB7s).
+If you need help setting up your liquidator bot, feel free to post your questions in the #dev-support channel within [Solend's discord server](https://discord.gg/exscEFpB7s).